ObolNetwork/charon/README.md

 <h1 align="center">Obol Client</h1>

-This repo contains the source code for the Obol Client, a middleware HTTP client for Ethereum Staking that enables HA validation through the use of the Shared Secret Validator primitive.
+This repo contains the source code for the Obol Client, a middleware HTTP client and server for Ethereum Staking that enables HA validation through the use of the Shared Secret Validator staking model.

+Obol is used by Enterprises and DAOs to distribute the responsibility of running Ethereum Validators.

 ## Quickstart